asaadjawed/asaadjawed/README.md

 ## About Me

-I am currently pursuing my Master's degree in Informatics Embedded Systems at the University of Siegen, Germany.
+I am currently pursuing my Master's degree in Computer Science at the University of Siegen, Germany.
 With over 3 years of full-time experience as a Software Engineer, I've had the opportunity to work on various projects involving front-end development, firmware for embedded systems, and more.
 My passion lies in creating user-friendly interfaces and optimizing performance using modern web technologies.

 ## Skills